paintparty/fireworks/integrations/vscode/extension/README.md

 Save file → watcher re-runs all forms wrapped with `?` → results paint.

 ### Babashka Projects
-A Babashka project is a candidate for Live Coding if it contains a `bb.edn` with a task that loads the Fireworks watcher.
+A Babashka project is a candidate for Live Code if it contains a `bb.edn` with a task that loads the Fireworks watcher.

 1) Run command `Fireworks: Live Code (Start)`
 2) Pick a Babashka project from the quicklist menu.